Free Tips, News & Tutorials Delivered to Your Inbox!

 - Revenue: Revenue is a firmographic factor that can be used to segment the market for budget-specific products and services.
 A company that sells marketing services, for example, may target customers with a large marketing budget, whereas a company that sells office supplies may target customers with a smaller marketing budget.

 Some other types of segmentation

-- Technographic segmentation: Technographic segmentation classifies individuals according to the technology they employ and the manner in which they use it.
+- Technographic segmentation: Technographic segmentation classifies individuals according to the technology they employ and how they use it

-5 key steps for setting up a segmentation strategy
+5 steps for setting up a solid segmentation strategy

 A well-executed segmentation strategy requires a considerable investment of time and resources, along with A/B testing.
 There are no shortcuts to achieving your desired outcome.
 The key is to focus on meeting the unique needs of each stage, rather than rigidly adhering to a specific process.